-Mammoplasty is also simply referred to as a breast reduction.
+Breast Reduction WI is also simply referred to as mammoplasty.
 Men and women undergo this surgery when their breast tissue causes physical or emotional discomfort.

 These problems can include: